je-audit/je-audit/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Check some Reports as part of my rol as Riskt Technoogical Auditor
+- 🔭 I’m currently working on Check some Reports as part of my rol as Riskt Technological Auditor
 - 🌱 I’m currently learning a lot of stuff
 - 👯 I’m looking to collaborate on Open projects in Java, NodeJs and Python
 - 🤔 I’m looking for help with learning Rust